thibaudclement/cs269i/docs/lecture-15.md

 ![How to train an AI that doesn’t lie](images/How to train an AI that doesn’t lie.jpg)

-- Incentives in Sponsored Search Auctions (Kshipra Bhawalkar)
+- Incentives in Sponsored Search Auctions (Kshipra Bhawalkar):

 ![Incentives in Sponsored Search Auctions](images/Incentives in Sponsored Search Auctions.png)

-- Incentive (Mis)alignment in Blockchain Exchanges (Geoff Ramseyer)
+- Incentive (Mis)alignment in Blockchain Exchanges (Geoff Ramseyer):

 ![Incentive (Mis)alignment in Blockchain Exchanges](images/Incentive (Mis)alignment in Blockchain Exchanges.png)